LITUATUI/pushevs.com/content/posts/pedro/2024-10-08-leapmotor-t03-makes-the-dacia-spring-obsolete.md

 Four years ago I wrote an [article](/2020/08/03/leapmotor-t03-great-small-electric-car) praising the Leapmotor T03.
 Back then the small electric car was only available in China with NCM batteries and it toke almost 7 months until it also got [LFP batteries](/2021/05/14/leapmotor-t03-gets-cheaper-with-lfp-battery).

-Now this great small electric car is finally coming to Europe with a WLTP range of 265 km, a 41,3 kWh (37,3 kWh usable) LFP battery and a price of 18.900 euros.
+Now, this great small electric car is finally coming to Europe with a WLTP range of 265 km, a 41,3 kWh (37,3 kWh usable) LFP battery and a price of 18.900 euros.
 This model arrives disassembled from China to [Stellantis factory in Poland](/2024/03/22/leapmotor-t03-to-begin-production-at-stellantis-plant-in-poland) where it's put together like an IKEA furniture.

 To reduce production complexity it's only available in one variant, which I like, as it's extremely well equipped for an electric car this small.